 Outdoor Leadership Training

 Our Outdoor Leadership training is about teaching life skills in an outdoor setting.
 Following the training curriculum by Outward Bound International and using Outward Bound trainers, each student is required to go for a 10 day camp into the wild bush country, at least once in their 4 year stay at Gladphil school.
-During the 10 days, boys learn self reliance, how to handle discomfort, how to work cooperatively with the others.
+During the 10 days, students learn self reliance, how to handle discomfort, how to work cooperatively with the others.
 They learn to follow instruction, to listen to their inner voice, to identity who one is, not whom one has been told is.
 All this is always has a transformative effect on the boy.
 He becomes confident, more comfortable in his own skin, embracing his abilities and no longer tied down and needing to hide his weaknesses.

 The Outdoor Leadership training is a program that is widely popular among our students and their parents.
 We invite students from other schools to join us on the camp, creating a diverse group.
 The 10 day camp takes place during school holidays, especially in November, after school closes for the Christmas holidays.

 In the history of Gladphil, in each year group, we deliberately take on a mix of students, those who are academically gifted, as well as those that are not.
 Giftedness is an element that we care very dearly about at our school.
 Giftedness is not dependent on academic achievement, because even the poorest student has some talent, some gift, often more than one giftedness.
 We feel that what matters is allowing a student to figure out what ones’ talent, ones gifts are.
 Because these gifts, and the development of them, are what determine what one’s career trajectory will be, not their grades.
-Therefore we always have, in each year group, boys who have learning challenges, for whom we provide the care and training that each one needs to be able to develop and perform well in their studies.
+Therefore we always have, in each year group, boys and girls who have learning challenges, for whom we provide the care and training that each one needs to be able to develop and perform well in their studies.
 We also are careful to find out together with our students, what ones gifts are and help them explore them.